Other / mixed grade configuration · Santa Rosa, CA

 What is the racial and ethnic makeup of Sonoma County Special Education?

-The largest demographic group at Sonoma County Special Education is Hispanic or Latino at 53.8%.
-The school serves a diverse student body in Santa Rosa, CA.
+The largest demographic group at Sonoma County Special Education is Hispanic or Latino at 53.8% of enrollment, in Santa Rosa, CA. Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 58.1/100.

 What is the Resource Investment Index for Sonoma County Special Education?

-Sonoma County Special Education has a Resource Investment Index of 31/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Sonoma County Special Education has a Resource Investment Index of 34/100 (typical reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page